yeastrc/proxl-import-metamorpheus/README.md

 DSS and DSSO are supported, and only the default fixed (Carbamidomethyl of C. and Carbamidomethyl of U.) and variable (Oxidation of M.) modifications are supported.

+After working with MetaMorpheus authors, I expect all cross-linkers and modification types to be supported with minimal user input.

 How To Run
 -------------